 The townhouse market is still in high demand.
 Despite a 23% increase in inventory townhomes are currently only making up 13% of all available listings.
 The average sale price finished at $705,962 – an 8% decrease from the average of the same month last year.

 The condo market has seen a decrease in sales in comparison to this time last year.
 Like the other home categories, however, we continue to see increases in inventory this year over last.
 The sales decreased by 12% while the inventory increased by nearly 60%.

 SUPPLY & DEMAND

 The months of inventory levels are our best way to determine the strength or weakness of the market…and to recap our benchmarks:

 Less than 4 Months of Inventory is a Seller’s Market

 4 to 6 Months of Inventory is a Balanced Market

 More than 6 Months of Inventory is a Buyer’s Market

-We’ve been tracking the Months of Inventory – the graph below outlines how the 5th month of 2022 went compared to the same time periods in the previous 3 years.
-You will see a difference here – in 2021 there were 1.6 months of inventory whereas this year we are seeing 2.9!
-This means if no new properties were listed, in just over 12 weeks, every home in Kelowna would be sold.
-Although we are still sitting in a seller’s market at this time, we are seeing a gradual move towards a balanced market.
+We’ve been tracking the Months of Inventory – the graph below outlines how the 5th month of 2023 went compared to the same time periods in the previous 3 years.
+You will see a difference here – in May of 2022 there were 2.9 months of inventory whereas this year we are seeing 3.6!
+This means we are edging back towards the territory of a sellers market at this time.

 What does all this mean?
 Is now the time to make a move?
 I would love to discuss what may be right for you – Please feel free to reach out any time!